Top 10 Best Tarangire National Park Safari Camps & Lodges

 Tarangire Kuro Treetops Lodge

 Situated in the wildlife-rich heart of the national park, this medium-sized lodge has a wonderful location on a baobab-studded hill overlooking the Tarangire River.
-Each of the 25 luxury tents stands on a tall stilted platform that incorporates a well-appointed private verandah.
+Each of the 25 luxury tents stands on a tall stilted platform that incorporates a well-appointed private veranda.
 Leather and hardwood furnishings, complemented by tasteful touches such as wicker-basket chairs and clawfoot baths, create a classic contemporary feel.

 Tarangire Safari Lodge